starship/starship/docs/fr-FR/config/README.md

 ## Swift

-Par défaut, le module `swift` affiche la version actuellement installée de [Swift](https://swift.org/).
-Le module est affiché si l'une de ces conditions est remplie :
+By default the `swift` module shows the currently installed version of [Swift](https://swift.org/).
+The module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `Package.swift`
 - Le répertoire actuel contient un fichier avec l'extension `.swift`